ZhongkaiLiu/learnjava/notes/01java_basic.md

 ```

 ### Variable Scope
-the scope of a variable starts from the declartion, ends at the close curly brace
+the scope of a variable starts from the declaration, ends at the close curly brace

 ```java